pretix/pretix/doc/admin/config.rst

     Defaults to an empty string.

 ``plugins_show_meta``
-    Whether to show authors and versions of plugins, defaults to ``off``.
+    Whether to show authors and versions of plugins, defaults to ``on``.

 ``auth_backends``
     A comma-separated list of available auth backends.
 Defaults to ``pretix.base.auth.NativeAuthBackend``.